Volcanism on Mars

 Volcanic activity, or volcanism, has played a significant role in the geologic evolution of Mars.
 Scientists have known since the Mariner 9 mission in 1972 that volcanic features cover large portions of the Martian surface.
-These features include extensive lava flows, vast lava plains, and the largest known volcanoes in the Solar System.
+These features include extensive lava flows, vast lava plains, and, such as Olympus Mons, the largest known volcanoes in the Solar System.
 Martian volcanic features range in age from Noachian (>3.7 billion years) to late Amazonian (< 500 million years), indicating that the planet has been volcanically active throughout its history, and some speculate it probably still is so today.
-Both Earth and Mars are large, differentiated planets built from similar chondritic materials.
-Many of the same magmatic processes that occur on Earth also occurred on Mars, and both planets are similar enough compositionally that the same names can be applied to their igneous rocks and minerals.
+Both Mars and Earth are large, differentiated planets built from similar chondritic materials.
+Many of the same magmatic processes that occur on Earth also occurred on Mars, and both planets are similar enough compositionally that the same names can be applied to their igneous rocks.

+Background

 Volcanism is a process in which magma from a planet's interior rises through the crust and erupts on the surface.
 The erupted materials consist of molten rock (lava), hot fragmental debris (tephra or ash), and gases.
 Volcanism is a principal way that planets release their internal heat.
 Volcanic eruptions produce distinctive landforms, rock types, and terrains that provide a window on the chemical composition, thermal state, and history of a planet's interior.

 Magma is a complex, high-temperature mixture of molten silicates, suspended crystals, and dissolved gases.
 Magma on Mars likely ascends in a similar manner to that on Earth.
 It rises through the lower crust in diapiric bodies that are less dense than the surrounding material.
 As the magma rises, it eventually reaches regions of lower density.
 When the magma density matches that of the host rock, buoyancy is neutralized and the magma body stalls.
 At this point, it may form a magma chamber and spread out laterally into a network of dikes and sills.
 Subsequently, the magma may cool and solidify to form intrusive igneous bodies (plutons).
 Geologists estimate that about 80% of the magma generated on Earth stalls in the crust and never reaches the surface.